Umbilical Cord CareSkip to the navigation

 After the umbilical cord is cut at birth, a stump of tissue remains attached to your baby's belly button (navel).
 The stump gradually dries and shrivels until it falls off, usually 1 to 2 weeks after birth.
 It is important that you keep the umbilical cord stump and surrounding skin clean and dry.
 This basic care helps prevent infection.
 It may also help the umbilical cord stump to fall off and the navel to heal more quickly.

-Gently clean your baby's umbilical cord stump and the surrounding skin at least once a day and as needed during diaper changes or baths.
+Gently clean your baby's umbilical cord stump and surrounding skin.

 - Soak a cotton swab in warm water and mild soap.
 Squeeze out the excess water.
 Gently wipe around the sides of the stump and the skin around it.

 - Wipe away any wet, sticky, or dirty substances.

 - Gently pat dry the area with a soft cloth.